Reading Wiener in 2025

 “We have now extended our central nervous system itself in a global embrace, abolishing both space and time as far as our planet is concerned.”

 In this “global embrace,” privacy is not stolen; it is obsolete.
 The isolated individual of the print era dissolves into the resonant, tribal, and intensely monitored node of the electronic web.
-Wiener’s “drifting mind” becomes McLuhan’s “pattern-recognizing” surfer—alert, connected, but fundamentally shaped by the logic of the circuit.
-The cybernetic subject is awake, but not interior; responsive, but not reflective.
+Wiener’s “drifting mind” becomes McLuhan’s “pattern-recognizing” surfer—alert, connected, yet fundamentally shaped by the logic of the circuit.
+The cybernetic subject is awake, and not interior; responsive, but not reflective.

 Wither, indeed?